 For Example: By implementing a CRM solution to address the after sales support issues, the organisation wants to keep the customers happy so that they can refer more customers.
 This is what is meant by “Value”.

 A group or individual with a relationship to the change, the need, or the solution.

 A stakeholder is an individual or group who can influence the project or can get influenced by the project as a user.
-The stakeholders can be from the customer organization, the solution provider or an external organization.
+The stakeholders can be from the customer organisation, the solution provider or an external organisation.